harshita-d12/Car-Rental-Java-Project/README.md

 IDE: Any Java-supported Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans.

+# Installation
+Compile and Run:  Open the project in your preferred IDE and run the Main.java file.

 # Prerequisites
 Java Development Kit (JDK) 8 or higher
 An IDE or text editor for writing and running Java code